A Sneak Peek...

 The band members would meet with producer Jim Wirt at a studio in Santa Monica just after school and try to create their own music.
 In 1995 they added Gavin Koppell on the DJ stand and recorded their first EP "Let Me Tell Ya 'Bout Root Beer" which included only two songs.
 From there they went on very fast and recorded more songs together with producer Jim and in November 1995 they released their debut album "Fungus Amongus" under their independent label Stopuglynailfungus Music.
 The band members who have been greatly influenced by bands like RHCP, Primus and Mr. Bungle even thanked them in the "Thanks" section at the end of the album cover.

-A funny story is that the band members gave themselves fake names which appears on the cover of the album:
+A funny story is that the band members gave themselves fake names which appear on the cover of the album:

 "Happy Knappy" (Brandon Boyd) – vocals, djembe